UMAprotocol/UMIPs/Implementations/tetu-lp-tvl.md

 With the intention of providing a minimum payout, if the `TetuSwap LP (TLP_USDC_UMA)`TVL is below USD $300,000 after the necessary rounding is applied, voters should return 0.25 .
 As an illustration, based on the intended ancillary data above, `upperBound` would be set to 1.00 implying the following payouts:
 * If TVL is below $300,000 USD at expiry, each KPI option pays out 0.25 TETU.
-* If TVL is above $300,000 USD at expiry, each KPI option pays out 0.50 TETU.
+* If TVL is at or above $300,000 USD at expiry, each KPI option pays out 0.50 TETU.
 * If TVL reaches $450,000 USD at expiry, each KPI option pays out 0.75 TETU.
 * If TVL is $600,000 USD or above at expiry, each KPI option pays out 1.00 TETU.